jfo/blog/source/blog/2013-09-13-how-brainfuck-works.markdown

 ```

 You get the idea.
-The loop will run until the value of the cell is zero and then terminate- leaving the final value of everything at zero, leaving no trace, <a href="http://www.burningman.com/environment/resources/lnt.html" target="_blank">like a conscientious burner on the playa</a>.
+The loop will run until the value of the cell is zero and then terminate- leaving the final value of everything at zero, leaving no trace.

 So in addition to starting each iteration of the program by moving to a "clean" cell, you could also decrement the current cell back to zero (from wherever it might have ended up) by inserting that simple loop before anything else.